 English

-Linear-quadratic model predictive control for urban traffic networks
+Study on fast model predictive controllers for large urban traffic networks